 By separating signals in this way, you can still touch all the connector pins as you route across the backplane, but you won't be inducing crosstalk from high speed to low speed signals.
 As we'll see below, this style still lets you satisfy a standard backplane routing topology when routing to fiber/copper transceivers and daughtercards.
 However, it can be challenging to get this perfect as these signals will come close to each other as they interface with various components.

-Placing an individual transceiver in a daughtercard layout or some other high pin count components on the backplane/daughtercard are no trivial matter.
-The backplane for connecting multiple daughtercards along with their high speed links to copper/optical transceivers should be designed with a particular routing topology, depending on the components and signalling standards you need to use.
+Placing an individual transceiver in a daughtercard layout or some other high pin count components on the daughtercard are no trivial matter.
+The backplane for connecting multiple daughtercards along with their high speed links to copper/optical transceivers should be designed with a particular routing topology, depending on the components and signaling standards you need to use.

 A star network is probably the most popular topology used in networking.
 A star network on a backplane uses point-to-point connections between a central control unit (this could be on the backplane or daughtercard) and all other nodes (in this case, connectors).
 A double star network is just an extension of this, where two central nodes communicate with all other nodes, and with each other.
 Point-to-point routing is used for routing to other connectors, although a given connector node may branch off to other connectors in a point-to-multi-point manner.

 The mesh topology is only useful when the number of line-card connectors and routing density are low.
 Point-to-point connections are still used to build connections between nodes.
 In other words, a mesh topology uses point-to-point routing to route each connector to all other connectors.
-For this reason, larger backplanes should be implemented with star or double-star topology unless mesh is necessary for the particular application.
+For this reason, larger backplanes can facilitate a star or double-star topology unless mesh is necessary for the particular application.

 There are plenty of other high speed design issues to consider in modern backplanes, and some design choices will cross over into RF territory.
 High speed backplanes take

-If you’re in the business of designing backplanes and other designs for interfacing with copper or fiber networks, look to Altium Designer® for a full suite of design and simulation tools for any backplane routing topology.
+If you’re in the business of designing backplanes and other designs requiring high speed data transfer over copper, look to Altium Designer® for a full suite of design and simulation tools for any backplane routing topology.
 The design and layout tools are ideal for applications in high speed networking, embedded computing, and other RF devices.
 The data management and documentation tools can help you quickly prepare your designs for prototyping and full-scale manufacturing.